njericooper/Useful-Code/README.md

 # Useful-Code
-A few code pieces I'm always using in my daily
+A few pieces I'm always using in my daily